Hamenopi/WoodBadge/GetIntoShape.md

 ### MEASURABLE ###

-I will track exercise, diet, and weight using MyFitnessPal daily.
+- Track exercise, diet, and weight using MyFitnessPal daily. - Doing
-I will report progress monthly.
+- Report progress monthly. - Doing
+  1. - Doing
+  2. - Not Started
+  3. - Not Started
+  4. - Not Started
+  5. - Not Started
+  6. - Not Started

 ### ATTAINABLE ###